jowstafford/Regex-Tutorial/Develop/gist-template.md

 ### Bracket Expressions
 The [] is covered in the OR Operators section.
 In this case, the [a-f0-9] means that the expresssion matches a string that has any letter between a and f or any number between 0 and 9 or a mixture of the two.

 ### Greedy and Lazy Match
+The only greedy operators we have are our quantifiers (curly braces).
+They expand the match as far as they can.

 ### Boundaries
+The Hex Value expression has no boundaries (\b before and after the expression.
+This means the expression will perform a whole words only search).

 ### Back-references